jrengdahl/PDP-11/README.txt

 It has a command line editor with a four-line history buffer.

-I built and run the toolchain in a WSL Debian instance on Windows 11, but this should work on any Linux machine.
+I build and run the toolchain in a WSL Debian instance on Windows 11, but this should work on any Linux machine.

 The contents of the directory include: